Week One: Jetlag, Glacier Lakes, and Indonesian Drug Law

 I’ve been in Geneva for just over a week now, and it was already an eventful week at IBJ.
 Within a few minutes of connecting to the wifi at the office, I was helping draft a grant proposal for available funds from Lululemon (yes, the athletic clothing brand).

 This was the first of a few grant projects I was assigned to this week.
 It’s been a lesson in NGO funding.
 IBJ searches for available grants from governments and organizations nearly constantly in order to keep its doors open.
 Each grant has specific goals and parameters, and IBJ submits a detailed plan to apply for each one.
-A week ago, we found a grant from the U.S. Department of State available to organizations working on detainee’s rights in Tunisia.
-I first produced a document called a "Compliance Matrix," which essentially detailed the guidelines for the grant and whether IBJ fits them.
+A week ago, we found a grant from the U.S. Department of State that is available to organizations working on detainee’s rights in Tunisia.
+I produced a document called a "Compliance Matrix," which essentially detailed the guidelines for the grant and determined whether IBJ fits them.

 I then worked on the beginning stages of a project proposal for expanding IBJ’s operations in Tunisia.
 We spoke to a few other NGO leaders with experience in Tunisia as to what effective projects will look like given their experience on the ground.

-It was an interesting exercise in marketing because key partners for IBJ legal rights awareness campaigns and pro bono projects are local lawyers.
-In Tunisia, I learned, lawyers are reluctant to help with efforts to educate the population about their legal rights because they believe it will lead to less legal work and threaten their livelihoods.
-One part of the project proposal is launching an IBJ app connecting people to attorneys that the Tunisia experts were sure lawyers would be hesitant about on the ground.
-We wrote a program plan that IBJ's local partners in Tunisia can use to get local lawyers involved in the project with the message that the more the public knows about their rights, the more likely they are to call a lawyer.
-Lake Geneva
+It was an interesting exercise in marketing.
+Key partners for IBJ legal rights awareness campaigns and pro bono projects are local lawyers.
+I learned that in Tunisia, lawyers are reluctant to help with efforts to educate the population about their legal rights because they believe it will lead to less legal work and threaten their livelihoods.
+One part of the project is launching an IBJ app that connects clients to attorneys.
+The Tunisia experts were sure lawyers would be hesitant about the app.
+We wrote a program plan that will hopefully help persuade local lawyers that more education on legal rights means more legal work, not less.Lake Geneva

 Outside of Work This Week: